Dame Edna creator Barry Humphries dies in Sydney at 89

 The character of Dame Edna began as a dowdy Mrs. Norm Everage, who first took to the stage in Humphries’ hometown of Melbourne in the mid-1950s.
 She reflected a postwar suburban inertia and cultural blandness that Humphries found stifling.

 Edna is one of Humphries’ several enduring characters.
-The next most famous is Sir Les Patterson, an ever-drunk, disheveled and lecherous Australian cultural attache.
+The next most famous is Sir Les Patterson, an ever-drunk, disheveled and lecherous Australian cultural attaché.

 Patterson reflected a perception of Australia as a Western cultural wasteland that drove Humphries along with many leading Australian intellectuals to London.